cyc9805/cyc9805.github.io/_posts/2022-05-27-Document Inspection Using Text-Line Alignment.md

 ![](/assets/image/paper-review4-7.png){: width="50%" height="50%"}{: .center}

- - $P(f|d)$ is the probability of having a forged line given a distance $d$ between the line's point to each respective alignment line.
+ - $P(f\lvert d)$ is the probability of having a forged line given a distance $d$ between the line's point to each respective alignment line.
- - $p(d|f)$ is the likelihood of observing a distance $d$ given the information that the line is forged.
+ - $p(d\lvert f)$ is the likelihood of observing a distance $d$ given the information that the line is forged.
  - $P(f)$ is sensitivity parameter that is set manually.

 - For each text-line, 3 decisions are made. ***Line is considered as forged if at least one of the three decides that the line is forged.***